carnesen/cli/README.md

 });

 if (require.main === module) {
-  cli(rootCommand);
+  cli(root)();
 }

-module.exports = rootCommand;
+module.exports = { root, cat, multiply };
 ```
-The `cli(rootCommand)` statement near the end is the one that does the heavy lifting of parsing the command-line arguments and running the appropriate command.
+The `cli(root)` statement near the end is the one that does the heavy lifting of parsing the command-line arguments and running the appropriate command.
 It's wrapped in the `require.main === module` conditional so that it will only be called [if this file has been run directly](https://nodejs.org/api/modules.html).
-That makes it easier to unit test `rootCommand` separately.
+That makes it easier to unit test the commands separately.

 Here's how that behaves as a CLI.
 If no arguments are passed, it prints the top-level usage:
 ```